aillusions/04-tech-map/README.md

     Document store: These databases follow the basic idea of key-value stores where "documents" contain complex data and each document is assigned with a unique key, which is used to retrieve the document.
     - CouchDb
     - MongoDb
+    - Couchbase  (and Key-value store)

     Graph database
     - Neoj4

 CAP (Non functional capabilities?)
+    When talking about the CAP Theorem, distributed data management systems are generally considered to be either CP or AP,  a trade off in either consistency (C) or availability (A)

 - Consistency means that each client always has the same view of the data.
 - Availability means that all clients can always read and write.